 - Advising Southern Water on the funding of the new reservoir at Havant Thicket.

-- Advising Water Resources South East Group on their collaboration, development and legal assurance of a regional water resource management plan for 2024.
+- Advising Water Resources South East Group (a collaboration of Southern Water, South East Water, Portsmouth Water, Sutton and East Surrey Water PLC, Affinity and the Environment Agency) in their collaboration, development and legal assurance of a regional water resource management plan for 2024.

 Other key lawyers: